Sustainability / Governance Corporate Compliance

 2. Educational Sessions

 E-learning courses for subjects that include those indicated below are provided to all Daicel Group company employees every year, including contract employees and temporary workers.
-In FY2024/3, these courses was held at 100% of all Daicel Group companies and 11,354 personnel (89.2% of all personnel) took part in the courses.
+In FY2026/3, these courses were held at 100% of all Daicel Group companies and 13,123 personnel (98.3% of all personnel) took part in the courses.

 (1) An overview of compliance, including laws about fair business practices, and prevention of corruption, such as the Antitrust Law and the Unfair Competition Prevention Act